Daube glacé

 Daube glacé is a jellied stew made with seasoned beef and veal stock molded into form.
-It is served cold as an hors d'oeuvre on crackers or with garlic croutons.
+An American dish, it is served cold as an hors d'oeuvre on crackers or with garlic croutons.
 It can also be served on French bread with mayonnaise as a kind of po'boy.
 A traditional dish from New Orleans, it is listed on the Ark of Taste.
 Daube is a French beef stew.
 It is sold at Langenstein's grocery store.